ricott/homey-io.particle/README.md

 # Particle

-Allows to connect your Particle.io devices to Homey
+Allows to connect your Particle.io devices to Homey.

 Before adding a particle device you need to go to app settings and enter the API access token.
 If you don't know where to find the access token this [thread](https://community.particle.io/t/getting-finding-an-access-token/44084) my help.

+Devices needs to be online in order to be added to Homey.

 ## Triggers
 - Device connected/disconnected